chipsalliance/caliptra-sw/rom/dev/README.md

 ## 2. Spec Opens

-- Update the spec with adding certificate expiration times for vendor and owner
 - Update the firmware image format to include the runtime configuration section
 - Ability to run production signed firmware that can only run in debug mode
-- Add certificate section

 ## 3. Scope